mcplug-ai/cli/README.md

 ### Cloudflare Durable Object

 A more robust template that includes Durable Objects for maintaining state across requests.
 Perfect for building MCP servers that need to track sessions and state while adhering to the streamable specification.

+### Hono

+A template for building MCP servers using the Hono framework, providing a lightweight, Express-like experience for Node.js deployments.

 ## The MCPlug Marketplace